-Likewise, on page 77 of their book, Nicole and Michaels declare,
+Likewise, on page 77 of their previously-cited book, Nicole and Michaels declare,

-In any case, there are many biblical scholars who believe that the manuscripts of the Bible that we have today are reliable, despite copyist errors.
-One of these biblical scholars is Basil Atkinson, Ph.D., who on page 98 of his book entitled Is the Bible True?, offers the following commentary:
+In any case, there are many Bible scholars who believe that the manuscripts of the Bible that we have today are basically reliable, despite copyist errors.
+One of these scholars is Basil Atkinson, Ph.D., who on page 98 of his book entitled Is the Bible True? makes the following comments: